codatio/codat-docs/blog/240621-xero-organisation-update.md

 - `DEMO`
 - `TRIAL`

-## Action required
+## What do I need to do?

 #### Bank Feeds API customers

-If your code uses the `planType` property of the Bank Feeds API’s [Get company information](/bank-feeds-api#/operations/get-company-information) endpoint, update your code to handle the full set of current and new values expected from **July 01, 2024**.
+If you use the `planType` property of Bank Feeds API’s [Get company information](/bank-feeds-api#/operations/get-company-information) endpoint, update your code to handle the full set of current and new values expected from **July 01, 2024**.

 #### Supplemental data users